 Every child and youth needs long-lasting relationships to flourish.
 Research indicates that children raised in stable, nurturing environments that allow for the development of lifelong relationships with at least one healthy adult have better outcomes as adults.

-The primary goal of Children’s Aid Societies (CASs) is to support children to live safely with their family of origin.
-When that is not possible, CASs look for another family to provide safety, security, and support.
+The goal of child welfare agencies is to support children to live safely with their primary caregivers.
+When that is not possible, child welfare agencies look for another family to provide safety, security, and support.
 This can be temporary while the parents are working to address the circumstances preventing the child from living at home.
 It can also be longer term, requiring the young person to come into care until other lifelong connections can be found.

 The importance of lifelong connections with adults who can offer emotional support over the long term is critical.
 For many youth in care, leaving care is when they struggle the most — and are therefore in the greatest need of consistency, stability, love, and guidance.